Skip to content

 • Flexible assignment logic: Choose from four distribution modes: All to All, Per Submission, Per Reviewer, or Individual Reviewer.

-• Real-time admin visibility: See all evaluator progress across all rounds from one dashboard.
+• Real-time admin visibility: See all evaluators' progress across all rounds from a single dashboard.
+The Summary page shows Started / In progress / Complete metrics for Assignments and Evaluators.

 The evaluation plan wizard